django/deps/draft/XXXX-dissolve-core.rst

 specified elsewhere in this document on eligibility, the selection process, and the frequency of elections.

-The Technical Board shall also appoint Releasers as needed to fill vacancies in that role, using the voting process outlined below.
-Nominations to fill the role of Releaser can be suggested by any member of the Framework team, but only formally put to the Technical Board by a member of the Technical Board.
+The Technical Board shall also appoint Releasers and Mergers as needed to fill vacancies in that role, using the voting process outlined below.
+Nominations to fill these roles can be suggested by any member of the Framework team, but only formally put to the Technical Board by a member of the Technical Board.

-Once a process for selecting Mergers has been determined, the Technical Board may participate in that process as needed, including voting using the process outlined below.
+If the Technical Board feels that a member of the Framework team has acted in bad faith incompatble with continued membership, or in a manner otherwise disruptive to the development of Django, any member of the Technical Board may nominate that person for removal from the Framework team.
+The Technical Board shall then vote on the matter, and a unanimous vote in favor of removal will result in that person's removal, either for a set time or permanently.

 The Technical Board shall also act as a tie-breaker in the event that a discussion of the Framework team fails to achieve consensus.
 If any